Osteoporosis is a fragile bone condition that can affect anyone and lead to painful fractures or breaks from minor falls.

 - Not smoking: Smoking increases your risk of having a fracture, so if you are at risk of developing osteoporosis, it is recommended to stop.

 Coping with osteoporosis

-Osteoporosis can result in painful fractures: hip fractures involve a lengthy recovery period and where vertebrae in the spine fracture, this can cause height loss and increased curvature of the spine.
+Osteoporosis can result in painful fractures.
+Hip fractures involve a lengthy recovery period in particular and, where vertebrae in the spine can fracture, this can cause height loss and increased curvature of the spine.